 Frankly I can be very short on this piece of equipment: indispensable for astrophotography (focal range 200mm-1500mm).

-What about mounts strangling themselves during the night?
+What about unattended mounts, strangling themselves during the night?
 Ofcourse you have to make sure the scope or lenses are not going to hit the tripod or pier after a few hours of imaging.
 Ofcourse you have to take care whatever cable spaghetti you have is not going to strangle anything.
 So… I will hook up the mount onto a timer and give it ample power for a number of hours.
-Depends on daylight, depends on the declination (hence pier obstruction).
-The mount shuts down.
+Depending on daylight, depending on the declination (hence pier obstruction), the mount automatically shuts down (brutal power off).
 All other systems like dew heaters, Lacerta, Nikon will keep getting power.
 According to the Lacerta manual it’s not a good idea to shut it off without power.
 Always use the power-off menu to do so.
 So the Lacerta will stay on all night even after the mounts shuts down wondering where his star went.
 How accurate is it?
 I use a 180mm focal lenght SkyWatcher finder (8×50) with the Lacerta.
 I always get stars.
 Easy.
 It will guide all my scopes.
 Yes, even the C11 at 2800mm focus.
 In theory it shouldn’t.
 In practice it does.
 If you don’t want any egg-shapes stars again, buy one now.

 Update May 2017: since half a year I use the Lacerta also as an autoguider for Off-Axis-Guiding.
 It’s not the easiest job to find guiding stars, but once you have a star and you ran the callibration, it will stick to it.
 And believe me you will never have seen such sharp images!